RMIT Link: Stage Band

-The RMIT Stage Band is an unconducted and unauditioned ensemble.
+The RMIT Stage Band is an un-conducted and un-auditioned ensemble.
 The upbeat songs performed by the band have been the closing act for the bi-annual RMIT Music Concerts.
 The Stage Band performs Jazz and member-chosen music selections at various events and functions.

 Chamber Orchestra

 The original RMIT Chamber Orchestra (RMIT CO) grew out of the quartet String Ensemble that was formed in 2005.
-The ensemble steadily grew over the years, performing a mix of string-only and orchestra (strings and winds) repertoire ranging from early renaissance to 20th century and cinematic music.
+The ensemble steadily grew over the years, performing a mix of string-only and orchestra (strings and winds) repertoire ranging from early Renaissance to 20th century and cinematic music.
 A staple in the RMIT CO event calendar is to perform Christmas Carols at St Vincent's Hospital, Melbourne.
 Additional flash mob performances are also conducted around RMIT University.

 Occasional Choral Society

 The RMIT Occasional Choral Society (ROCS) is RMIT's unauditioned student-run choir.
-Founded in 1999 by RMIT Music's first Life Member, Sandra Uitdenbogerd, it is the longest-running of the RMIT Music collectives and is a full member of AICSA.
+Founded in 1999 by RMIT Music's first Life Member, Sandra Uitdenbogerd, it is the longest-running of the RMIT Music Collective and is a full member of AICSA.
 From its inception, ROCS has maintained a tradition of performing and commissioning new choral works, often composed by choir members, and in 2007, ROCS sponsored a nationwide composition competition for university choristers.

 ROCS is no longer considered 'occasional', with rehearsals occurring throughout the year.
-ROCS usually performs two or three major concerts a year, in addition to participating with the other RMIT Music collectives in the showcase concerts, and has frequently collaborated with other choirs and orchestras.
+ROCS usually performs two or three major concerts a year, in addition to participating with the other RMIT Music Collective in the showcase concerts, and has frequently collaborated with other choirs and orchestras.
 ROCS' musical director and chief conductor is Philip Legge, who since 2006 has programmed major works by Monteverdi, Purcell, Bach, Mozart, Schubert, Orff and Stravinsky.

 Choir members are active participants in the yearly Intervarsity Choral Festivals, held in each of Australia's major capital cities (except Darwin).
 With the Melbourne and Monash University choirs, ROCS jointly hosted the most recent festival in Melbourne in 2005.

 Small ensembles

 RMIT Music allows musicians to form their own small ensembles.
 Currently, there are a Flute Ensemble, a Recorder Ensemble and a Cello Ensemble.

-The Gap Fillers Flute Ensemble was created in 2007 to fill a gap in the program of the 2007 RMIT Music End of Year Showcase concert, thus they became known as "The Gap Fillers".
-In 2008, the Gap Fillers started rehearsing weekly, and is now an ad hoc group within RMIT Music, with semi-regular rehearsals and concerts.
+The Gap Fillers Flute Ensemble was created in 2007 to fill a gap in the program of the 2007 RMIT Music End of Year Showcase concert, thus they became known as "The Gap Fillers."
+In 2008, the Gap Fillers started rehearsing weekly and is now an ad hoc group within RMIT Music, with semi-regular rehearsals and concerts.

 The Recorder Consort was started in 2008 for people who play recorders of all sizes.
 The ensemble, similar to the Flute Ensemble, has had limited success over the years.
 The ensemble has fluctuated in membership of stabilising around the SATB format.
 Occasionally, the Recorder Consort has performed at various locations around RMIT University and at RMIT Music Collective events.

 The Secret Cello Society Ensemble is the newest RMIT Music band, started in 2009 to offer a smaller chamber ensemble.